project-89/argos-sdk/README.md

 # 🔍 Argos SDK

-A lightweight, privacy-first user tracking and fingerprinting toolkit for modern web applications.
-Built with TypeScript and React, with first-class support for Web3 applications.
+A powerful toolkit for creating, managing, and interacting with distributed narratives in modern web applications.
+Built with TypeScript and React.

 ## Features

-- 🔒 Privacy-first user tracking
+- 🔄 Real-time state synchronization
-- 👥 Real-time user presence detection
+- 👥 User presence and interaction tracking
-- 🎯 User fingerprinting
+- 🎯 User identity and fingerprinting
+- 🔒 Privacy-first architecture
 - ⚡ Lightweight and performant
-- 🔄 Real-time updates
 - 🛡️ TypeScript support
 - ⚛️ React hooks included
-- 💎 Web3-ready with wallet integration

 ## Installation